sauravniraula/benzene/README.md

 ```

 ### Shaders
-Precompiled SPIR‑V shaders are included in `assets/shaders/*.spv`.
+Compiled SPIR‑V shaders are output to `compiled/shaders/` mirroring the layout of `assets/shaders/`.
 If you edit GLSL source, rebuild:

 ```bash
 ./compile_shaders.sh